Abseil Access provide specialists rope access and services for sites and locations throughout New Zealand that seem inaccessible.

 FACTS: IRAANZ Level 3, Class 1, 6 drivers license; Red Cross First Aid Certificate

 Before moving across to assist with the Kaikoura Recovery Project, Lewis’ career had been centred in the British and European sectors of the North Sea, providing in-service structural inspection services for cranes, drilling derricks, jack-up legs, life boat davits and hulls; though he picked up some of his most valuable inspection experience onshore testing precision engineered parts.
 His rigging experience is through widely varying projects, sometimes running parallel to inspection scopes; to support failed parts or structure, and often tasked with the closest tolerance, high value lifts due to his spatial awareness and mechanical comprehension.

-FACTS: IRATA L3 trained; Confined Space Entry; OPITO Rigging and Lifting Stage 4; Eddy Current Inspection PCN Level 2 Welds; Magnetic Particle Inspection PCN Level 2; OPITO Further Offshore Emergency Training (FOET) with Compressed Air Emergency Breathing System (CA EBS); Emergency First Aid at Work.
+FACTS: IRATA Level 3; Confined Space Entry; OPITO Rigging and Lifting Stage 4; Eddy Current Inspection PCN Level 2 Welds; Magnetic Particle Inspection PCN Level 2; OPITO Further Offshore Emergency Training (FOET) with Compressed Air Emergency Breathing System (CA EBS); Emergency First Aid at Work.

 Stefan holds a bachelor and a graduate diploma in engineering.
 He joined the family from the energy sector in 2019 where he was responsible for the engineering of power station and 100+ Ton overhead crane upgrades.
 His experience with metal and coating inspections includes a deep understanding of non-destructive testing methods.
 He is a passionate rock climber who understands the risks involved and management of those in the abseiling industry.